YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 * Syntax / Libraries
 <br/>
  - _How to create a new module in that language?_
- - _What's the 2nd parameter this common-library's function signature expects?_
+ - _What's the 2nd parameter this common library's function signature expects?_

 <br/>
 ![flashcards-image][flashcards-image]